READ-BioMed/brateval/README.txt

 mvn install

 The jar file will be under the target folder.
 The name of the generated jar file contains the version of the software, e.g. BRATEval-0.0.1-SNAPSHOT.jar.
-Change the name accordingly to run the examples below.
+Change the name "brateval.jar" accordingly to run the examples below.

 Entities are evaluated using the following command: